lorenzodotta02/Finance-functions-for-Google-Sheets/README.md

-# Finance functions for Google Sheets
+# Finance Functions for Google Sheets

-A collection of **custom Google Sheets functions** that extend the limited `GOOGLEFINANCE` functionality.
+A collection of **custom Google Sheets functions** that extend the limited built-in `GOOGLEFINANCE` functionality.

-These functions fetch/scrape **real-time or near real-time financial data** — including bonds, ETFs, crypto, and commodities — from multiple APIs and websites.
+These functions fetch **real-time or near real-time quotes** of bonds, ETFs, crypto, and commodities — from multiple APIs and websites.

-Currently supported data types:
+Currently supported asset types:

-- **Bonds** → Any bond available on *Borsa Italiana*
+- **Bonds** → Any bond listed on *Borsa Italiana*
-- **ETPs** → Any ETP (ETF/ETC/ETN) available on *JustETF*, priced in EUR (exchange may vary: Xetra, LSE, etc.)
+- **ETPs** → Any ETF/ETC/ETN available on *JustETF* and *Yahoo Finance*
 - **Crypto** → Any cryptocurrency listed on *CoinMarketCap* via their official API
-- **Commodities** → Spot prices (Gold, Silver, Platinum, Palladium in EUR per gram)
+- **Commodities** → Spot prices for Gold, Silver, Platinum, and Palladium (EUR per gram)

 ---